Woody88/purescript-swerve/README.md

 ***This library is not yet published to pursuit.***
 ***You will need to use purescript 0.14***
-You can install this package by adding it to your packages.dhall:
+You can install this package by adding the following in your packages.dhall:

 <details>
+<\br>

 ```dhall
 let additions =
     { warp =